PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities: Acknowledgments

 \section{Acknowledgments}

-This research was supported by the MSIT(Ministry of Science and ICT), Korea, under the ITRC(Information Technology Research Center) support program(IITP-2018-0-01405) supervised by the IITP(Institute for Information \& Communications Technology Planning \& Evaluation) and supported by the MSIT(Ministry of Science and ICT), Korea, under the ICT Creative Consilience program(IITP-2021-2020-0-01819) supervised by the IITP(Institute for Information \& communications Technology Planning \& Evaluation).
+This work was supported by Institute of Information \& communications Technology Planning \& Evaluation(IITP) grant funded by the Korea government(MSIT) (No. 2020-0-00368, A Neural-Symbolic Model for Knowledge Acquisition and Inference Techniques) and by the MSIT(Ministry of Science and ICT), Korea, under the ITRC(Information Technology Research Center) support program(IITP-2022-2018-0-01405) supervised by the IITP(Institute for Information \& Communications Technology Planning \& Evaluation).
+In addition, This research was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education(NRF-2021R1A6A1A03045425).
 This work is the extended version of our papers [\cite{park2020ai}].
 Finally, the authors thank Yanghee Kim (rumbinie4@gmail.com) for provide initial ideas and proofreading.